Dautor/blog/content/posts/freebsd-kernel-development-setup.md

 ```

 You will see the bootloader prompt on your terminal and can proceed with booting.
-Once see it's waiting for a DHCP server and default route interface you can press `^C` to skip waiting.
+Once you see it's waiting for a DHCP server and default route interface you can press `^C` to skip waiting.
 Log in as _root_ and run the following commands to pack the whole filesystem into a single archive:
 ```sh
 # inside the VM